umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-To-Add-A-New-Font-Style/index.md

 If you find yourself in need of a font that is not already included in Umbraco Uno, then you have the option to add one yourself.
 In this article, you will learn how to do that.

-What you will have to do is to go to https://fonts.google.com/ select a font you like and click the box.
+What you will have to do is to go to [Google Fonts](https://fonts.google.com/ select a font you like and click the box).

 ![The box with the font](images/Click-the-box.png)